Dear Urbaneer: I Need A Crash Course In First Time Home Buying

 5 – How Long Does It Take To Find The Right Property?

-While this varies widely, depending on a number of factors including how specific your needs versus the available supply of properties that meet your requirements, in the Toronto real estate market it does require patience.
-For some it can take upwards of six months to find the right place, and for others the perfect place may present itself within weeks.
-One you successfully negotiate a purchase, your closing date may be as early as 30 days from submitting the bid upwards to around 90 days, though keep in mind the actual time frame depends on what you and the Seller agree upon.
+While this varies widely, depending on a number of factors, including how specific your needs are versus the available supply of properties that meet your requirements, in the Toronto real estate market, it does require patience.
+For some, it can take upwards of six months to find the right place, and for others, the perfect place may present itself within weeks.
+Once you successfully negotiate a purchase, your closing date may be as early as 30 days from submitting the bid, up to around 90 days, though keep in mind the actual time frame depends on what you and the Seller agree upon.

-Here’s a post which explains the process on how Urbaneer Will Help You Make The Right Real Estate Purchase.
+Here’s a post which explains the process of how Urbaneer Will Help You Make The Right Real Estate Purchase.

 Prudence, process and patience.
-The Toronto real estate market is complex, oscillating differently for both freehold houses and condominiums and their micromarkets based on location, condition and size.
+The Toronto real estate market is complex, with variations that differ for both freehold houses and condominiums, as well as their respective micromarkets, based on location, condition, and size.
 It’s critical you Understand The Macro-Economics Of Our Market Momentum, as well as the current climate, which we explore in Urbaneer’s Real Estate Forecasts.
 You should Understand The Six Essential Layers Of Property, how to Choose A Winning Location, if you’re purchasing a condominium, factors like Five Points To Ponder Before Buying A Condominium and Understanding Condominium Common Element Fees.
-It’s important you take the necessary steps to be educated, informed and supported on the real estate process before you secure a property.
+It’s essential you take the necessary steps to be educated, informed and supported on the real estate process before you secure a property.
 And this can take time.
 Essentially, the more you know, the more prepared you will be.
-And at urbaneer.com, we always believe the best purchases are the prudent purchases – which is effectively what happens when you do due diligence by researching and asking questions.
+At urbaneer.com, we believe that the best purchases are the prudent ones, which is effectively what happens when you do due diligence by researching and asking questions.

 ** Addendum ** Since this post was first posted in March 2016, here’s some additional posts of merit worth reading: